anonymlol/Encoding_automation_scripts/README.md

 ### BDEnc.bat ###
-- Checks if an index file is present / Indexes if not
-- Checks if the files need to be encoded / Encodes them if they're missing
+- Renames the source files (i.e. "00000.m2ts" to "src.m2ts")
-- Checks if the files need to be muxed / Muxes them if no muxed files are present
-- Fetches the show name from parent dir for the muxing
+- Copies .avs files from a previous directory (default "Ep 01")
+- Indexes the source
+- Encodes audio
+- Encodes video
-- Numbers and names the files correctly (for example: "Showname - NCED 01 480 AAC.mkv")
+- Muxes (with correct names/numbers fetched from the folders, for example: "Showname - NCED 01 480 AAC.mkv")

 A specific folder structure is necessary.
 Use this [BD Template](https://db.tt/295TS1NH).

+### BDEncEp.bat ###
+Same as BDEnc, except it only works for a single folder.
+Copying .avs from previous folders not supported (yet?).
+Use the same BD Template as for BDEnc.bat.

 ### TVEnc.bat ###
 Encodes, muxes, names and uploads TV encodes.